 Many of these components require thermal processing as part of the manufacturing development.
 For many years Davron Technologies has supplied thermal process systems to the automotive industry to meet their highly technical requirements.
 Davron understands the challenges of the automotive industry and has worked with Tier 1 and Tier 2 suppliers as well as directly for the automaker to provide process solutions.

 Regardless of the component, if your process requires curing, preheating, drying, annealing, or any other unique thermal process, Davron can provide a thermal solution to meet your specific needs.
-Our equipment includes many specialized heating methods and arrangements as well as inert atmosphere capabilities if required.
+Our automotive ovens include many specialized heating methods and arrangements as well as inert atmosphere capabilities if required.
 We also design and manufacture systems before and after the thermal process equipment to integrate the loading and unloading of materials.
 This practice provides a complete solution allowing improved efficiency and productivity.

 Davron has experience with a wide range of automotive parts and processes used to manufacture components found in today’s vehicles.
 Whether you manufacture friction materials for braking, interior, engine, or suspension components, Davron is ready to help you solve your manufacturing challenges.